lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ```

 ### Verify the signature
-Then the recipient performs the RSA process to the signature received along with the message by the public key and compares result to the digest computed over the received message:
+Then the recipient performs the RSA process to the signature received along with the message by the public key and compares result to the digest of the received message:

 ```console
 $ openssl pkeyutl -verify -pubin -inkey public_key.pem -in msg.dgst.1 -sigfile msg.sig